Strength Starts Here

 This tool is for education only and does not replace medical advice.
 If you ever feel unsure, choose rest and contact your health care team.

-You can use your TDEE number from the TDEE calculator or enter any calorie target your medical
+Use your TDEE number from the TDEE calculator or enter a starting maintenance estimate.

 Use my TDEE Calculation